-Normally Local Housing Allowance is paid to the tenant.
-In situations where a tenant is either unable or unlikely to look after their own affairs then we can consider making a payments direct to a landlord.
+Housing Benefit is usually paid to the tenant.
+If a tenant is unable or unlikely to look after their affairs or pay their rent, we can consider making payments direct to a landlord.

 Giving information to a landlord

-We can only tell you certain things about your tenant's claim if they have given us permission to do so.
+We can only tell you about your tenant's claim if they have given us permission to do so.
 We cannot give you information about their income or household circumstances.